didier-durand/microk8s-kata-containers/README.template.md

 2. The underlying hardware must minimally be of the Intel's [Broadwell architecture generation](https://en.wikipedia.org/wiki/Broadwell_(microarchitecture)) to provide the VT-x instructions.
 This is guaranteed by adding *"--min-cpu-platform 'Intel Broadwell'"* to the command *"gcloud compute instances create"*.
 See [microk8s-kata.sh](sh/microk8s-kata.sh) for details.

 3. [Podman CLI](https://podman.io/) is used instead of Docker CLI because Docker is not compatible with Kata Containers runtime 2.0.
-As [this article](https://developers.redhat.com/blog/2019/02/21/podman-and-buildah-for-docker-users/) explains it, the transition from Docker to Podman is very easy: command syntax and resuls are extremely close and even identical in most cases.
+As [this article](https://developers.redhat.com/blog/2019/02/21/podman-and-buildah-for-docker-users/) explains it, the transition from Docker to Podman is very easy: command syntax and results are extremely close and even identical in most cases.

 ## Workflow Steps